ManchesterVolcanology/iFit/docs/usage/intro.rst

   conda create -n myenv python=3.6 numpy scipy matplotlib pyqt pyqtgraph pyyaml pandas

 Setting myenv to whatever name you want to use for the environment.
-Then activate the environemnt once it is created:
+Then activate the environment once it is created:

 .. code-block:: bash